- Kerri Gehring

 - Vice Chancellor’s Award in Excellence for Industry/Agency/Association Partnerships, December 2000

-Dr. Kerri B. Gehring is associate professor in the meat science section of the Department of Animal Science and president and CEO of the International HACCP Alliance.
+Dr. Kerri B. Gehring is a professor in the meat science section of the Department of Animal Science and president and CEO of the International HACCP Alliance.
 Gehring is a three-time graduate of Texas A&M University.
 She received her bachelor’s in food science in 1986, master’s in nutrition in 1989, and doctorate in nutrition in 1994.
 She completed a dietetic internship in July 1989 and passed the American Dietetic Association’s registration exam in October 1989.

 She has been actively involved with the HACCP Alliance since it was formed in March 1994, and has contributed to the growth and accomplishments of the Alliance.
 Prior to becoming the president and CEO of the HACCP Alliance, Gehring served as associate director and helped standardize HACCP training programs, assisted with the development of the train-the-trainer course and the accreditation program for HACCP training providers.
 She received a USDA grant to lead the efforts to develop ten generic HACCP models for USDA.
 The International HACCP Alliance is recognized worldwide as a resource for HACCP and food safety activities.